Mr-Kisaka/Vibe-coding-my-way-to-meta-cognitive-AGI/README.md

 7. The method of claim 1, wherein saliency scores modulate memory retrieval similarity to prioritize influential experiences.

+8. The method of claim 1, wherein self-shape vectors are encoded and future inputs traverse learned self-shape geometry.

-8. Any of claims 1–7 wherein the number and roles of the specialized models, the injection layers, the embedding methods, and the clustering algorithms are varied without departing from the method.
+9. Any of claims 1–8 wherein the number and roles of the specialized models, the injection layers, the embedding methods, and the clustering algorithms are varied without departing from the method.

 # The Purpose of this document is to prevent **exclusivity claims** while encouraging open and ethical community exploration.